 Through this message, Google protects you from possible virus infections by preventing you from accessing them.
 This doesnt means the google search results are hacked(some people may think this), but your own site is hacked 🙂

-Therefore, today, we will give you a set of symptoms that warn you that your website is intervened and how to remove “This Site May Be Hacked” message in Google for wordpress site, in this detailed GUIDE.
+Therefore, today, we will give you a set of symptoms that warn you that your website is intervened and how to remove “This Site May Be Hacked” message in Google search for wordpress site, in this detailed GUIDE.
 Have a cup of coffee at hand!!

 As we have said, the WordPress kernel package is a fairly compact and robust security-level system, and every time a security vulnerability or error is discovered, a smaller version is quickly released that resolves it in record time.